Going to the Gym vs. Outdoor Exercise

 What the Gym Has to Offer

-The gym may not offer the same well-being benefits of outside, but it still offers ample advantages for certain groups of people.
+The gym may not offer the same well-being benefits outside, but it still offers ample advantages for certain groups of people.

 More Advanced Equipment